-Anxiety in children affects as many as 6 million and over 14 million adults suffer from some type of anxiety disorder.
+Anxiety in children affects as many as 6 million kids and in a society filled with school shootings and daily violence, it is certainly on the rise.
+In fact, 7 out of 10 teens report anxiety to be a major problem among their peers.
 Anxiety is defined as intense agitation filled with tension and dread.
 It is not the same for each person but those who suffer from anxiety tend to experience similar physical and emotional characteristics.

 Children suffering from an anxiety disorders usually demonstrate the following symptoms: